BenediktBurger/pyleco-extras/README.md

 This module offers additional actors, directors, etc.
 It also offers some GUI utils for easier control of the PyLECO Components.

+This repository is archived, further development happens on https://git.rwth-aachen.de/nloqo/general/pyleco-extras .

 ## Installation